Smartwatch Buying Guide: Everything You Need to Know

 Notifications and Alerts

 Be sure that you'll be able to quickly check all of your most recent notifications, even if you miss them when they first come in.
 For example, Pebble updated the software on its smartwatches to let you review up to 50 of your latest alerts.
+The Apple Watch lets you swipe down from the top of the screen to see Notification Center.

 Apps and Watchfaces